Want to follow along with this writing? Sign up Today, it's free and easy

 I do however believe that the flow is somewhat awkward?
 Try reading it aloud to yourself and you should see what I mean.
 The start also seems a little clunky with the 'rust coloured grass' which is a beautiful simile, however would read better if presented as a metaphor instead?
 'The rusting grass' or 'short blades of rust erupting from the ground'?

-about 2 years ago Supreme Sloth said:
+over 2 years ago Supreme Sloth said:

 This was great!
 It seemed Like I was actually there, the details were so good!
 I like how you made so similar to Earth, but at the same time so different.

-about 2 years ago W.J.
+over 2 years ago W.J.
 Hastings said:

 This was a nice piece to read and I liked spending a few minutes in this world of the dragons!
 I think if you could sacrifice a few words somewhere and squeeze some in on how the lead character felt on finally finding the portal and leaving the dragons behind the end could be stronger.
 Well done - W.J.